202210532/202210532/README.md

 A second year sudent IT student who is currently studying the fields of Web Designing

-I am creating creating this repository to distribute a landing page website that could assist me in storing valuable files upon my learnings about the course subject, Advanced Web Design.

 This repository was created to distribute a landing page that could assist me in storing activity files from the course subject, Advance Web Design

 The following are the files that are within the said landing page: